 C. List in the email with the electronic entry the swimmer’s name, entry times, strokes/distances and days/sessions.
 Preferred seeding is with the swimmer’s same age group in either the same distance race or a longer distance race (i.e., 50 free during the 100 free).
 Exceptions to this should be listed in “necessary accommodations”.

-It is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.
+In granting this sanction, it is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.

 Operation of a drone, or any other flying apparatus, is prohibited over the venue (pools, athlete/coach areas, spectator areas and open ceiling locker rooms) any time athletes, coaches, officials and/or spectators are present.